6 Conclusions, applications, and perspectives

 6.3.1 Mesoscale modeling

-To contribute to this effort, we aim at formulating a model of the myofilament lattive using effective contractile unit models.
+To contribute to this effort, we aim at formulating a model of the myofilament lattice using effective contractile unit models.
 The reduced models should be obtained using adequate asymptotic representation of a fully explicit contractile unit stochastic model with a finite number of motors.
 To achieve this step we started a collaboration with the CERMICS laboratory (Center for Training and Research in MathematIcs and Scientific Computing) at Ecole des Ponts, in particular with Pr.
-Tony Lelièvre and Pr.
-Julien Reygnier.
-The question addressed are the compatibility of this effective model with in-situ observations of the average molecular motors conformations in muscle fibers (in situ X-ray experiments), and the validity of the common mean-field approach.
+Julien Reygnier and Pr.
+Tony Lelièvre.
+The questions addressed are the compatibility of this effective model with in-situ observations of the average molecular motors conformations in muscle fibers (in situ X-ray experiments), and the validity of the common mean-field approach.

 6.3.2 Tissue engineering